Jennifer Lopez Spins Her Booty And Shows Off Whipping Skills

 Watch the whole scene play out here.

-But Jennifer Lopez isn’t only the queen of dance moves, she’s also the queen of style!
-J.Lo had a rather busy Wednesday, as she wore five different outfits that day, according to People magazine.
+But Jennifer Lopez isn’t only the queen of dance moves; she’s also the queen of style!
+J.Lo had a rather busy Wednesday as she wore five different outfits that day, according to People magazine.

 Jennifer Lopez went on a style spree while running from one studio to another to promote the second season of Shades of Blue.